ChromiaProject/directory-chain/doc/full-network-setup.md

 ## Token chain

-The first step is to set up an event receiver chain.
-Since bridges are added dynamically to token chain you need to also deploy a dynamic event receiver.
+The first step is to set up a new dedicated event receiver chain for token chain.
+Since bridges are added dynamically to token chain you need to deploy a dynamic event receiver.
 See docs [event receiver](https://gitlab.com/chromaway/core/postchain-eif/-/blob/dev/doc/event-receiver-chain-configuration.md?ref_type=heads#dynamic-receiver).
 Set module arg `configuration_chain` to `token_chain`.

 Ensure that the nodes in the network have RPC urls configured for the network(s) you want to support.
 See